kendaljacobus/kendaljacobus/README.md

 [Lehigh University](http://www1.lehigh.edu/)

 # Interests #
-I am a creative, technical and personable student looking to apply my skillset to a pharmaceutical or medical device company that I can immediately impact while continuing learning in my fields of interest.

-In my time at Lehigh, I have applied my interests in science and communications to being an editor for the Brown and White newspaper.
+Outside of my studies, I enjoy athletics, outdoors and music.
+For two years at Lehigh University, I was a recruited athlete on the women's soccer team.
+Now, I am an editor on the Brown and White newspaper.

-Outside of academics, I enjoy athletics and music.

 # Resume and Contact Information can be found at: #
 [Kendal's Linkedin](http://www.linkedin.com/in/kendaljacobus)